 Extend animal knowledge and identify masculine and feminine forms.

 Develop seasons and weather vocabulary and produce a weather report.

 Recap on days of the week and months of the year and design a bilingual birthday card.

-Research "Greece" and food taste to describe typical Greek food in Spanish.
+Develop curriculum theme on "Greece" and label and describe Greek food in Spanish.

 Develop sentence translation.

 Play charades and act the verbs out.

 Research the curriculum theme of the "Romans" and label a soldier .